bisterix-studio/parley/README.md

 ## License

-Nifty li'l tricks packages are 100% free and open-source, under the MIT license.
+Parley is 100% free and open-source, under the MIT license.